 Browse our projects to learn more about our work.

-The Acute Care and Emergency Referral (ACERS) Project aims to contribute to the improvement of maternal and newborn health survival by increasing pregnant women’s use of caregivers and improve caregivers’ provision of quality emergency obstetric and newborn care (EmONC) services.
+The Acute Care and Emergency Referral Systems (ACERS) project aims to contribute to the improvement of maternal and newborn health survival by increasing pregnant women’s use of caregivers and improve caregivers’ provision of quality emergency obstetric and newborn care (EmONC) services.

-The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) provides technical, logistical, and administrative support to the USAID Health Research Program.
-The goal of the project is to coordinate and support research-to-use activities to improve health outcomes and increase survival of newborns, children, and women.
+The Coordinating Implementation Research to Communicate Learning and Evidence (CIRCLE) project provides technical, logistical, and administrative support to the USAID Health Research Program.
+The goal of the project is to coordinate and support activities related to implementation research to improve health outcomes and increase survival of newborns, children, and women.

-The Kampala Maternal Newborn Health Project (MaNe) will collect evidence and test innovations to achieve better maternal and newborn outcomes for urban poor populations in Kampala.
+The Kampala Slum Maternal and Newborn Health (MaNe) project will collect evidence and test innovations to achieve better maternal and newborn outcomes for urban poor populations in Kampala.

 The Ponya Mtoto project in Kenya aims to assist in reducing the number of infant deaths due to possible serious bacterial infection (PSBI), or sepsis, by revising national Integrated Management of Childhood Illness (IMCI) guidelines.
 These new guidelines are being implemented as part of a strengthened program of postnatal and young infant care.